Do Public Firms Invest Differently than Private Firms? Taking Cues from the Natural Gas Industry

 Boston College - Department of Finance

 We study the investment behavior of private and public firms using a unique dataset of onshore U.S. natural gas producers.
-In firm-level regressions we find that investments by private firms are 68% less responsive to changes in natural gas prices, a measure that captures changes in marginal q.
-Exploiting county-specific shale gas discoveries as a natural experiment, we show that private firms react significantly less to positive growth opportunity shocks than public firms.
-These findings are not driven by heterogeneity in firm size, product markets, pricing, projects, or costs.
-The higher cost of external capital faced by private firms is a plausible explanation for our results.
+In firm-level regressions we find that investments by private firms are 60% less responsive to changes in natural gas prices, a measure that captures changes in marginal q.
+Exploiting county-specific shale gas discoveries as a natural experiment, we show that public firms increase investment in response to new growth opportunities with large capital requirements while private firms do not.
+We observe that private firms sell these capital intensive growth opportunities to public firms.
+These findings are not driven by heterogeneity in firm size, product markets, pricing or costs.
+Our evidence is consistent with the higher cost of external capital of private firms being of first order importance for their investment policies.

 Keywords: Corporate Investment, Exogenous Shock, Marginal Q, Private Companies